johnfkraus/complete-guide-to-elasticsearch/Aggregations/117-defining-bucket-rules-with-filters.md

-# Defining bucket rules with filters
+## Lesson 117 - Defining bucket rules with filters

+How to narrow down the documents before running an aggregation.

-## Placing documents into buckets based on criteria
+### Placing documents into buckets based on criteria

 ```
 GET /recipes/_search